 (b) contain a privileged communication made by or to the legal practitioner in his or her capacity as a legal practitioner.

-[Section 182ZA inserted by No. 31 of 2011 s.
+[Section 182ZA inserted: No. 31 of 2011 s.
 6.]

 182ZB.
 Other claims of privilege

 (1) Unless it would be contrary to section 182Y or 182ZA, a person is excused from answering a question or producing a document under this Division if the person could not be compelled to answer the question or produce the document in proceedings in the Supreme Court.